 The standard offer for each of these cards has long been 50,000 points after $3K spend in 3 months.
 Those are fantastic offers for fee-free cards!
-That said, you can do even better by first signing up for the Chase Ink Business Preferred Card which has a higher standard offer (80K points after $5K spend in 3 months).
+That said, if you have large expenses you can do even better by first signing up for the Chase Ink Business Preferred Card which has a higher standard offer (100K points after $15K spend in 3 months).

 How to get the better bonus: Sign up for the Chase Ink Business Preferred Card, wait until the second year annual fee comes due, then call to request a product change to either the Ink Business Cash or the Ink Business Unlimited.
 After doing this, you can repeat the entire process to get the other card: Sign up for the Ink Business Preferred again, wait a year, and product change.